 - 1. Does the regulation or fee inhibit a user's ability to participate?
 N/A - 2.
 Does the regulation increase the opportunity for new and existing users?
 N/A - 3.
-How does the regulation impact the next generation of hunters, anglers, trappers and outdoor recreationists? $N\!/\!A$ - 4.
+How does the regulation impact the next generation of hunters, anglers, trappers and outdoor recreationists?
+N/A - 4.
 Does the regulation enhance the quality of life for current and future generations by getting families outdoors?
 N/A

+Muskrat Hunting Season Chapter 41:08:01

+Public Hearing July 8, 2021 Watertown Finalization July 8-9, 2021 Watertown

+Duration of Recommendation: 2022 and 2023 shooting seasons

+Season Dates: April 1, 2022 - August 31, 2022

+Area: Statewide

-Muskrat Hunting Season Chapter 41:08:01 Commission Meeting Dates: Proposal Public Hearing Finalization May 6-7, 2021 July 8, 2021 July 8-9, 2021 Custer State Park Watertown Watertown DEPARTMENT RECOMMENDATION Duration of Recommendation: 2022 and 2023 shooting seasons Season Dates: April 1, 2022 - April 1, 2022 - August 31, 2022 Area: Statewide Statewide Restrictions: Lands surface state, county, right-of-ways Only landowners and lessees, including School and Public Lands surface lease holders, on land they own or operate and state, county, or township highway officials within public road right-of-ways are allowed to take muskrats during the season.
+Restrictions: Only landowners and lessees, including School and Public

+Lands surface lease holders, on land they own or operate and state, county, or township highway officials within public road right-of-ways are allowed to take muskrats during the season.

 Non-toxic shot is required for shotguns.